 MFA in Contemporary Art Practice

-Built around a core of research-intensive creative investigation, the three-year, full-residency Studio concentration of the MFA in Contemporary Art Practice degree focuses on interdisciplinary experimentation and the exploration of ideas through the experience of making.
-Students are supported in a range of production disciplines, from the traditional to the emerging, as they consider the multiple ways art can live in and beyond the studio.
+Built around a core of research-intensive creative investigation, the three-year, full-residency Studio concentration of the MFA in Contemporary Art Practice (StudioMFA) degree focuses on interdisciplinary experimentation and the exploration of ideas through the experience of making.
+Students are supported in a range of production disciplines, from the traditional to the emerging, as they consider the multiple ways that art lives in and beyond the studio.

 Resources that promote an environment conducive to challenging and rigorous study include close ties with resident faculty; dialogue with visiting artists and scholars; seminars in current issues, theory, and contemporary art history; exhibition and travel opportunities; collaboration with students and faculty in other disciplines and comprehensive courses in pedagogy and professional practices.
 The School of Art + Design has multiple galleries, state-of-the-art computer graphics, and multimedia facilities, a foundry, a welding studio, a printmaking studio with etching and lithography presses, a wet lab for photography and screenprinting, textile rooms, and wood and metal workshops.
 PSU’s 50-acre urban campus serves as a laboratory for sustainable practices.